How much does air conditioning cost to install?

 Written by Patrick Garner

-Patrick Garner is a Gas Safe registered engineer who leads Heatable’s heating installations team.
-He specialises in domestic boilers, heat pumps, and heating system design.
+Patrick Garner is a Gas Safe registered engineer (Reg.
+No. 5949938) with 11 years of experience leading Heatable's heating installations team.
+He has overseen more than 2,100 domestic installations across the UK, specialising in boiler replacements, heat pump retrofits, and heating system upgrades.

 Get air-con for your home, with ease